 All services in Nepal are provided by other agents and companies.
 Under EC regulations we are obliged to accept liability for the non-performance or improper performance of those services.
 However, Nepal is an undeveloped country and Western standards cannot be expected.
 We cannot be responsible for power cuts, failure of water supplies, road and traffic conditions and the lack of services which would be expected in the West.

 If you fall ill or have an accident, we shall make the best possible arrangements for you.
-In Kathmandu our agent will assist with medical or hospital treatment and liaise you’re your insurance company for arrangements for you to fly home.
+In Kathmandu our agent will assist with medical or hospital treatment, liaise with your insurance company and make arrangements for you to fly home.

 No responsibility or liability can be accepted by Community Action Treks Ltd. for any accident, loss or injury, unless caused by their proven negligence.